 For dogs with immune-mediated joint conditions, microbiome modulation offers adjunctive support alongside veterinary treatment.
 Specific probiotic strains can help regulate immune responses, promoting tolerance rather than reactivity.
 Prebiotics support populations of bacteria that produce immunomodulatory metabolites.
 Beta-glucans from yeast cell walls can help train the immune system toward appropriate responses.
 Whilst these interventions do not replace immunosuppressive medications when required, they may help reduce flare frequency, support overall immune balance, and potentially allow medication dose reductions over time under veterinary supervision.

-Supporting Dogs with Inflammatory Arthritis
+Nutritional and Veterinary Support for Dogs with Inflammatory Arthritis

 Comprehensive support for dogs with inflammatory joint conditions includes: